Visillect/colorsegdataset/README.md

 <img height="337px" width="840px" align="center" src="https://github.com/Visillect/colorsegdataset/blob/master/IITP-diffuse/preview.png">

-To examine intensity transfer function linearity of the recording sensor, regions of rank 1 were chosen in each sub-dataset and the shape of the corresponding clusters of pixels in CSp was analysed.
-For all three sub-datasets parts the shape of the clusters was shown to be well approximated by a line segment.

 ## Ground truth

 For annotation purposes, images were first automatically splitted into small subregions with guaranteed colour constancy, and then are manually merged if their colours were undistinguished by a human eye.